workshopper/learnyoureact/exercises/isomorphic/problem.en.md

 ReactDOM.render(<TodoBox data={data} />, document.getElementById("app"));
 ```

-The above code is to use React at front-end.
-This code passes `TodoBox`  from `index.jsx`, and data from server that are passed in the id of `initial-data` to the element that has the id of `app`.
+The above code is to use React on the front-end.
+This code assumes that there will be some data attached to a DOM element with the id `initial-data`, and passes it into a `TodoBox` from `index.jsx`, and renders the whole component in the element with id `app`.

 Next, let's fix `program.js`.
-You can also make a new `program.js` file and write all the code there.
+You can change your existing one, or make a new `program.js` file and write all the code there.

-First of all, let's add these `require` statements - like this:
+First of all, let's add these `require` statements at the top:

 ```
 var React = require('react');